 Why is printer ink so difficult to remove?

 Printer ink is composed of a combination of pigments, resins, and solvents, making it difficult to remove from skin.

 Is printer ink toxic?

-No matter its black color, printer ink is in fact not toxic to the skin but it should be removed as it is not supposed to be there for longer periods of time.
+No matter its black color, printer ink is in fact non-toxic to the skin.
+But it should be removed as it is not supposed to be there for longer periods.